OpenEvalProject/evals/manuscripts/elife-92892/v1/manuscript.md

 Each stage was separated by a jitter ranging from 0.6 to 1.0 seconds.
 The entire experiment consisted of a single block with a total of 120 trials.
 The participants were required to use any two fingers of one hand to press the buttons (left arrow and right arrow on the keyboard).

-## Behavioral results
+### Behavioral results

 To assess the evidence for active inference over reinforcement learning, we fitted active inference (Equation 9), model-free reinforcement learning, and model-based reinforcement learning models to the behavioral data of each participant.
 This involved optimizing the free parameters of active inference and reinforcement learning models.
 The resulting likelihood was used to calculate the Bayesian information criterion (BIC) (Vrieze, 2012) as the evidence for each model.
-The free parameters for the active inference model [AL, AI, EX, prior (Equation 10) and α Equation 11] scaled the contribution of the three terms that constituted the expected free energy in Equation 9.
+The free parameters for the active inference model [$AL$, $AI$, $EX$, $prior$ (Equation 10) and α Equation 11] scaled the contribution of the three terms that constituted the expected free energy in Equation 9.
 These coefficients could be regarded as precisions that characterized each participant’s prior beliefs about contingencies and rewards.
-For example, increasing α meant participants would update their beliefs about reward contingencies more quickly, increasing AL meant participants would like to reduce novelty more, and increasing AI meant participants would like to learn the hidden state of the environment and reduce variability more.
+For example, increasing α meant participants would update their beliefs about reward contingencies more quickly, increasing $AL$ meant participants would like to reduce novelty more, and increasing $AI$ meant participants would like to learn the hidden state of the environment and reduce variability more.
 The free parameters for the model-free reinforcement learning model were the learning rate α and the temperature parameter γ, and the free parameters for the model-based were the learning rate α, the temperature parameter γ and prior (the details for the model-free reinforcement learning model can be found in Equations 12–22, and the details for the model-based reinforcement learning model can be found in Equations 23–34 in the supplementary method).
 The parameter fitting for these three models was conducted using the ’BayesianOptimization’ package (Frazier, 2018) in Python, first randomly sampling 1000 times and then iterating for an additional 1000 times.

 The model comparison results demonstrated that active inference provided a better performance to fit participants’ behavioral data compared to the basic model-free reinforcement learning and model-based reinforcement learning (Figure 4c).
 Notably, the active inference could better capture the participants’ exploratory inclinations (Sutton and Barto, 2018; Friston et al., 2015).
 This was evident in our experimental observations (Figure 4b) where participants significantly favored asking the ranger over opting to stay.
 Asking the ranger, which provided environmental information, emerged as a more beneficial policy within the context of this task.